 Speed(Hz) 1000000 (=1MHz) => can be set up to 4 MHz, slower speeds avoid chance on crc errors

 Limitations / Bugs

-All functionality of the HAT is allready implemented into the core of the driver but some functionality still needs to be routed as parameters.
+All functionality of the HAT is implemented into the core of the driver.
+However I have no illusion that this driver will still contain (several) bugs.

 Special thanks goes out to Ingo Hornberger for helping out with difficulties and for his patience.

 Monarco Hat Package &